nielswritescode/eventsite/_philosophy/Spontaneuity.md

 ...you are welcome to join spontaneously without signing up, as long as you have no expectations!

-I think the ability to join an event spontaneously is important because:
+Wethink the ability to join an event spontaneously is important because:
  - It allows someone to live a more spontaneous lifestyle, being more aligned with their needs in the moment.
  - It reduces stress from having a fully planned life.
  - It allows for a more flexible social life.
 (It's possible to invite a friend or stranger you just met to come with you last minute!)